 Operating a dependable air conditioner is the key to not losing your cool this spring and summer.
-You can make sure your system is prepared to face the heat by scheduling a preseason tune-up and addressing any lingering issues.
+You can make sure your system is prepared to face the heat by calling an air conditioning repair company to schedule a preseason tune-up and address any lingering issues.
+You may use the resources from this ac maintenance corona`s website for the ac services you need.

 However, neither of these vital summer-preparation steps will do you much good if your system is out-of-date!

-Keep an eye out for these telltale signs that you may need to contact our team at Swanton Energy Services to schedule an AC replacement in Monmouth County and beyond:
+Keep an eye out for these telltale signs that you may need to schedule an AC replacement in Monmouth County and beyond:

 At the beginning of this year, the Environmental Protection Agency implemented a ban on the production or importation of R-22—the most commonly used refrigerant in AC systems, particularly older units.